jharriga/RGWtest/README.md

 - fillCluster.sh    invokes fillWorkload.xml
 - runIOworkload.sh  invokes ioWorkload.xml
 - copyPasswd.sh     inserts the RGW password into the three XML workload files
-- Utils/pollGC.sh   called by runIOworkload.sh to periodically report stats
+- Utils/poll.sh     called by runIOworkload.sh to periodically log stats

 NOTE: host IPaddresses and ceph login credentials in vars.shinc will need to be replaced for your cluster